-The last decade has seen major shifts in the way buyers engage with brands — especially in business-to-business (B2B) markets.
-With so many more media channels than in past years, and information so much more abundantly available, buyers are now more in control, operating under the radar and only engaging with sales when they're ready to buy.
+The last decade has seen major shifts in the way buyers engage with brands—especially in business-to-business (B2B) markets.
+With so many more media channels than in past years, and information so much more abundantly available, buyers are now more in control, operating under the radar and only engaging with sales teams when they’re ready to buy.

-That change has shifted the balance between sales and marketing for most businesses: Marketing is now responsible for more of a company's selling process.
+That change has shifted the balance between sales and marketing for most businesses: Marketing is now responsible for more of a company’s selling process.
 And marketing automation has emerged as a key platform of choice to help organizations embrace these changes.
-Marketing automation gives marketers the power to automate multichannel campaign delivery, collaborate better between marketing and sales, generate higher-quality leads, drive measurable revenue delivery and measure return on marketing investment (ROMI).
+Marketing automation gives marketers the power to automate multichannel campaign delivery, collaborate better with sales, generate higher-quality leads, drive measurable revenue delivery, and measure return on marketing investment (ROMI).

 What Is Marketing Automation?